Health Insurance

 In 2024, the average subsidized ACA enrollee paid just $111 per month in net premiums after tax credits, according to the Centers for Medicare and Medicaid Services.
 That is less than many Americans spend on a monthly cell phone bill.

-It is also worth understanding the difference between your deductible and your out-of-pocket maximum before selecting a plan.
+Before selecting a plan, it is worth understanding the difference between your deductible and your out-of-pocket maximum.
 Our explainer on health insurance deductibles vs. out-of-pocket maximums breaks this down clearly.

 Step 4: How Do I Actually Sign Up for Health Insurance as a Freelancer?